Neonatology Division of Pediatrics

 From 2001 to 2006, Brenner Children's Hospital participated as a member of the National Institute of Health NICHD Neonatal Network, expanding our opportunities for collaborative clinical trials.
 Both NICUs are members of the Vermont-Oxford Neonatal, an international network of participating units sharing data and providing opportunities for research.
 Our research efforts include multiple studies and clinical trials, helping find the best treatments to improve outcomes for infants.
 The Division's PhD research faculty members focus on subjects as diverse as basic science laboratory investigations to research in infant nutrition.
 All are available to fellows as mentors for their scholarly projects.

-Follow-up of high risk neonates is provided by the Division's Special Infant Care Clinic (SICC).
-The SICC is a multidiscipline program providing medical and developmental services to patients of our NICUs from discharge to 18 months of age.
+Follow-up of high risk neonates is provided by the Division's NICU Follow Up Clinic (formerly the SICC).
+The NICU Follow up Clinic is a multidiscipline program providing medical and developmental services to patients of our NICU's from discharge to 18 months of age.
 All fellows participate in the clinic's activities and benefit from exposure to the wide range of medical and developmental problems that some graduates of neonatal intensive care experience.